-- 16.5 At the conclusion of each exercise one further outcome is that the commissioning institution/agency will be invited to complete a Customer Feedback Survey Questionnaire.
-Through this they will be able to provide comments on their experience of the review and the quality of service provided by EQ-Arts.
-This will include areas of good practice, examples of processes that may benefit from further review or the conduct of the business by the EQ-Arts Team. - 16.6 This information will be used as part of the EQ-Arts annual selfmonitoring in order to identify areas of good practice and others for further improvement. - 16.7 Issues arising from an Institution's feedback will not be communicated to the Review Team conducting the exercise in question but constitute an important part of EQ-Arts continuous selfenhancement of its own activities and services.
+- 17.1 At the conclusion of each review exercise the commissioning institution/agency will be invited to complete a Review Feedback Survey Questionnaire through which they will be able to provide comments on their experience of the review and the quality of service provided by EQ-Arts.
+This will include areas of good practice, examples of processes that may benefit from further review or the conduct of the business by the EQ-Arts Review Team. - 17.2 This information will be used as part of the EQ-Arts IQA process in order to identify areas of good practice and others for further improvement as an important part of EQ-Arts' continuous IQA for self-enhancement of its own activities and services.